 Mustard, scientifically known as Brassica juncea, is a versatile crop cultivated for its seeds, leaves, and oil.
 Belonging to the Brassicaceae family, mustard is esteemed for its culinary, medicinal, and industrial applications.
 With a long history of cultivation dating back thousands of years, mustard has been an integral part of various cultures worldwide.

-Mustard price in Pakistan November 2024
+Mustard price in Pakistan December 2024

 Mustard price in Pakistan today is between 6,700 and 7,400 Rs.